IEEE Solid-State Circuits Society Innovative Education Award

 Those who receive this award must be a current SSCS Member in good standing.

-This award will be given annually to one winner, but only if a suitable awardee is identified.
+One award will be given annually, but only if a suitable awardee is identified.
+The award’s cash prize may be split among multiple recipients.
 The winner of this award will receive a plaque and honorarium of $5,000.

 The call for nominations will be made in our primary member communications, the Solid-State Circuits Magazine and Society Newsletter, or other member-wide communications tool that may be employed in the future.
 The nomination package consists of: (1) a one to two-page description of the candidate’s current educational contributions in the field of solid-state circuits; (2) a list of publications, classes or programs that support the nomination; (3) a maximum of three letters of recommendation from people familiar with the candidate’s educational contributions.